cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 Data of the two different versions is isolated from each other.
 :::

-# Notes on PalmOS 5 emulation
+# Notes on OS5 emulation

-PalmOS 5 was designed to run on ARM CPUs clocked at several 100 MHz.
-Those chips were fast enough to play music and video and run demanding games and even emulators.
+OS5 was designed to run on ARM CPUs clocked at several 100 MHz.
+Those chips were fast enough to play music, decode video and run demanding games and even emulators.

 CloudpilotEmu pulls many tricks and optimizations to run OS5 as fast as possible, and applications targeting OS4 or earlier will run at comparable speeds on OS5, but native OS5 software requires a fast host.
-Apple Silicon Macs and recent iOS devices (iPhone 13 or later) will run even demanding ARM apps at decent and even full speed, and the same goes for fast x86 desktops, but older and slower devices (which includes most Android devices) may struggle.
+Apple Silicon Macs and recent iOS devices (iPhone 13 or later) will run even demanding ARM apps ranging from decent to faster-than-real speeds, and the same goes for fast x86 desktops, but older and slower devices (which includes most Android devices) may struggle.
 Many apps will still work fine, but your mileage may vary.

 Note that mobiles may throttle under high load.
-You can try to influence this by limiting speed and host utilization in the session settings.
+You can try to counter this by limiting speed and host utilization in the session settings.

 # Known issues and limitations